Vyzhnytsia: History

-Until World War I, the town was named Wischnitz and was part of Austria-Hungary.
+In 1918, the city and surrounding region came under Romanian rule, as part of the Union of Bukovina with Romania, placed under the jurisdiction of Storojineț County.
+King Carol II's administrative reforms of 1938 would shift boundaries again, placing the city within the newly-created Ținutul Suceava region.

+As a result of the Molotov-Ribbentrop Pact, the Soviet Union annexed Northern Bukovina in 1940, and with it, the city of Vyzhnytsia.
+The occupation was short-lived; as part of the Axis invasion of the Soviet Union, Romanian forces retook the region in July 1941.

 Part of Soviet Ukraine

 Vyzhnytsa has been a city since 1940.

+The Bukovina region was taken by Soviet forces in 1944 and became a part of Soviet Ukraine.

 A local newspaper has been published in the city since February 1945.

 In the late 1960s and early 1970s, Vyzhnytsa was the center of a flourishing Ukrainian-language music scene that was renowned all over the Soviet Union.
 The local house of culture was renowned for its parties with illegal Western pop music and attracted young people from as far as Chernivtsi.
 Volodymyr Ivasyuk was named as a regular visitor of these parties.
 There, he befriended musician Levko Dutkivskiy.
 Dutkivskiy from there on founded VIA Smerichka, with later Nazariy Yaremchuk and Vasyl Zinkevych as lead singers.
 Smerichka became one of Ukraine's most famous groups at the time, performing at Pesnya goda twice and winning Allo, my ishchem talanty!
 (Hello, we are looking for talents!) in 1972, one of the first Soviet television talent shows.